maks-sh/scikit-uplift/Readme.rst

 scikit-uplift
 ===============

-**scikit-uplift** is a Python module for classic approaches for uplift modelling built on top of scikit-learn .
+**scikit-uplift** is a Python module for classic approaches for uplift modelling built on top of scikit-learn.

 Quick Start
 -----------